What to Eat in Tokyo, Japan A Guide to Tokyo Cuisine by JetSettingFools.com

 Cheap Eats Tokyo

-As budget-conscious travelers, we were mindful of the high Tokyo food prices.
-In fact, we were quite aware of the high cost of just about everything in Japan.
-That being said, one of things we looked forward to on our trip to Japan was indulging in the must-eat food in Tokyo.
+As budget-conscious travelers, we were mindful of the high prices.
+That being said, one of things we looked forward to was indulging in the food in Tokyo.

 What we learned is that not all Tokyo famous food is expensive.
-While some Tokyo restaurant prices are notoriously high, we discovered an abundance of cheap restaurants in Tokyo, as well.
-In fact, some of the best places to eat in Tokyo offer meals for around $10 USD!
+In fact, we discovered an abundance of cheap restaurants in Tokyo, and we’ve sprinkled those in throughout this post.

 What To Eat in Tokyo, Japan